Crypto and blockchain: the foundation of a new financial system

 In 1867, at the height of the industrial revolution, the Paris monetary system was founded.
 Major countries, except China, agreed to use both gold coins and gold-pegged national currencies for international settlements.
 Moreover, the gold parity for each currency was established.
 All fiat money could be freely converted into gold.
 To use gold exclusively was not convenient anymore, since the development of industry and international trade needed a more flexible tool, but at the same time required tight control.
 Gold-secured currencies were just perfect for that age.
 The British pound was considered as the world’s major currency.
 Moreover, gold itself was also in free circulation.

 Gold exchange standard

 As the First World War ended, it became obvious that the current financing system had collapsed into chaos and the Paris monetary system should end.
 States simply printed the necessary amounts of unsecured money to support the army and to restore the country after the war.
 Meanwhile, there was either no gold in the reserves at all, or it was mined in such small quantities that it was not able to provide the state’s needs for financing.

 In 1922, the Genoese monetary system was established during the Genoa conference.
 For international transactions, the countries began to use gold bullion and gold-backed currencies such as the British pound, the US dollar and the French franc.
 These fiat currencies were used at a global level with a fixed exchange rate that relied on gold parity, while the rest of the currencies had a free floating exchange rate.

-The problems of the Genoese monetary system began evident as states’ needs increased.
+The problems of the Genoese monetary system began to become evident as states’ needs increased.
 Some national currencies were devalued, which ultimately led to their complete depreciation and default.
-World War II had put an end to the existing monetary system as countries declined to comply with previous international agreements.
+The Second World War had put an end to the existing monetary system, as countries declined to comply with previous international agreements.

 Floating exchange rate